uncovering-world/track-your-regions/deployment/README.md

 - Adhere to the established coding standards and naming conventions for consistency.
 - Test all deployment procedures thoroughly before executing them on production systems.

-## Dockerized PostGIS Setup
+## Dockerized Postgres Setup

 ### Features

-- Dockerized PostGIS service with GDAL
+- Dockerized Postgres service with GDAL
 - Automated database initialization based on a GADM file
 - Simplified build, run, and clean operations via a Makefile